 Why should you block your internal search result pages for Google?
 Well, how would you feel if you are in dire need for the answer to your search query and end up on the internal search pages of a certain website?
 That’s one crappy experience.
 Google thinks so too.
 And prefers you not to have these internal …Read: "Block your site’s search result pages"

 Optimizing websites is not just about getting those visitors to your website.
-It is also about serving them the best user experience you can and keeping that visitor on your website by focussing on the demand of the visitor.
-Of course this is closely related to both SEO and conversion rate optimization.
+It is also about serving them the best user experience and keeping them on your website.
+Or even better, seduce that visitor to subscribe to your newsletter or buy your products.

 Get ready to optimize your site’s speed, write awesome content and improve the accessibility of your site.
 Make sure your site is mobile friendly and don’t forget to analyze the results of your efforts.

 And there’s more.
 Read all about improving your site’s usability here.

 Breadcrumbs are an important part of almost every good website.
 These little navigational aids don’t just tell people where they are on your site, but they also help Google work out how your site is structured.
 That’s why it makes a lot of sense to add these helpful little pointers.
 Let’s take a look at …Read: "What are breadcrumbs and why are they important for SEO?"

 As you might know, Google is rolling out mobile-first indexing as we speak.
 But what does that mean for your ranking?
 Should you be worried?
 Should you do anything?
 Last week, Google explained a bit more about mobile-first indexing.
 In this post, I’ll talk you through five things you need to know about mobile-first indexing. …Read: "5 things you need to know about mobile-first indexing"